top of page

 6. Once browned, add your beef to the rest of the ingredients and stir so everything is mixed in.
 Set your Crockpot to low for about 8-10 hours.
 If you use frozen vegetables it will take the longer time.

 8. When done the beef should be tender and break apart easily, and all the veggies should be soft when poked with a fork.
-Remove the stems of rosemary and thyme.
+Remove the stems of rosemary and thyme if you added them.

 9. Dish up and let it cool for a few minutes, it will be very hot.
 Enjoy with my tasty Quick Beer Bread Recipe.